willy-b/learning-rasp/README.md

 Also, the author thinks many of these RASP steps could be consolidated.
 The goal here was to first prove by construction that a non-recursive, flat RASP program could get approximately 100% Semantic Exact Match on all the ReCOGS generalization splits (we only missed 100% semantic exact match on one of the generalization splits, achieving 92%, and it is not a fundamental limitation of our approach, we achieved 100% string exact match on that same split in the separate RASP-for-COGS project which uses the same input grammar and is more difficult so believe it was an unlucky/human implementation mistake only).

 Introduction of variables at the beginning of the ReCOGS logical form (e.g. in the logical form for "a boy painted the girl", we have "boy ( 1 ) ; * girl ( 4 ) ; paint ( 2 ) AND agent ( 2 , 1 ) AND theme ( 2 , 4 )" , the variable introduction is "boy ( 1 ) ; * girl ( 4 ) ; paint ( 2 )" before the "AND").
 A more complete solution that handles not just prepositional phrase recursion (we score approximately 100% with the solution we are describing here).
-In the description here we ignore complement phrases (see code for those details) and simplify and just sort the input sequence with nouns before verbs and determiners, fillers last (with determiners and fillers not having any corresponding entry in the output sequence).
+In the description here we ignore sentential complements / complement phrases (see code for those details) and simplify and just sort the input sequence with nouns before verbs and determiners, fillers last (with determiners and fillers not having any corresponding entry in the output sequence).
 We then count nouns and verbs in the input and count nouns and verbs in the output and determine if we have introduced all the nouns and verbs.

 Example counting how many nouns and verbs we have output (introduced as variables) so far (to determine what we need to output for next token):
 ```